abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 ### Closure

-It's the ability to treat functions (when executed) as values
+It's the ability to treat functions (when executed) as values, and makes the function remember all the variables that were accessible at the time of creation (lexical environment / execution context) even after the outer function has returned.

 > **a function remembers where it was born in the special property `[[Environment]]`.
 It references the Lexical Environment from where it’s created**
 >
-> - But when a function is created using **new Function()** have `[[Environment]]` referencing the global Lexical Environment, not the outer one.
+> But when a function is created using **new Function()** have `[[Environment]]` referencing the global Lexical Environment, not the outer one.
 Hence, they can't use outer variables.
 But that’s actually good, because it insures us from errors.
 Passing parameters explicitly is a much better method architecturally and causes no problems with minifiers.

 - A closure gives you an access to an outer function's scope from an inner function (function inside a function)

   - It is a function that remembers its outer variables and can access them.
   - **It's done by returning a function from another function**